sohailmahmud/sohailmahmud/README.md

 ### Hi there👋, I am Sohail Mahmud!

-A Software Engineer with 4 years of industry experience.
-Specializing in JavaScript technologies and AWS.
-Professional experience with building web and mobile applications.
+An experienced Software Engineer with a demonstrated history of working in the software industry.
+Strong skilled in JavaScript technologies, Laravel, Flutter, AWS, and Docker.
+Professional experience with building robust and scalable applications for mobile, web, and desktop platforms.

 Currently, building the digital ecosystem at Cimbuk.
 I previously worked on building cross-platform app at Extreme Solutions, worked on building core app at Cynergy Solutions, as a programmer I built and launched web app at Automate Infosys, founded and led tutoring services for computer programming at Cimbuk Labs, and in my own time I work on opensource at Node.js, Laravel and Flutter.